 I am writing to voice my support for the development of Hawn's Bridge Recreation Area on Raystown Lake.
-The area is in need of the 300 jobs and potential \$3.8 million in annual taxes the development can be accomplished in a way that does not hurt wildlife or detract from the beauty of the area.
+The area is in need of the 300 jobs and potential \$3.8 million in annual taxes the development can provide.
+This development can be accomplished in a way that does not hurt wildlife or detract from the beauty of the area.